 Hariyali Amavasya date 2025

 This Hariyali Amavasya falls on 24 July, 2025.
-It is a very important Tithi for Snan-daan.
-One can get rid of Pitra Dosha by performing remedial rituals.
+It is an important Tithi for Snan-daan.
+One can get free from Pitra Dosha by performing remedial rituals.

 Hariyali Teej date 2025